Brian's Winter: Plot summary

 The story deals with Brian, still stranded at the L-shaped lake during the fall and winter, constructing a winter shelter, building snow shoes, being confronted by a bear, befriending and naming a skunk and learning how to make a bow more powerful.
 Eventually, Brian meets a family of Cree trappers, the Smallhorns, who help him return home.

 Continuity with series

 Brian's Winter is followed chronologically by the two sequels, Brian's Return and Brian's Hunt as they recognize the book as a series canon.
 The River does not and includes no mention that the events of Brian's Winter ever took place as Brian tells Derek Holtzer that he only spent fifty-four days in the wilderness.
 This is because The River was published in 1991, five years before the release of Brian's Winter.

+Reception

+Brian's Winter was well received by critics, including a starred review from Kirkus Reviews.

+Publishers Weekly discussed how "the pace never relents," given that "the story begins, as it were, in the middle, with Brian already toughened up and his reflexes primed for crisis."
+They also highlighted the numerous cliffhangers and "supreme challenges" throughout the pages.

+The Young Adult Library Services Association included Brian's Winter on their 1997 list of Quick Picks for Reluctant Young Adult Readers.